 Medical Editor: John P. Cunha, DO, FACOEP

-Trusopt (dorzolamide) is used to treat open-angle glaucoma and other causes of high pressure inside the eye.
-It is a carbonic anhydrase inhibitor that reduces the amount of fluid in the eye, which decreases pressure inside the eye.
-This medication is available in generic form.
-Common side effects include temporary blurred vision, temporary burning/stinging/itching/redness of the eye, watery eyes, dry eyes, sensitivity of eyes to light, bitter taste, or headache.
+Trusopt (dorzolamide) is a carbonic anhydrase inhibitor that reduces the amount of fluid in the eye, which decreases pressure inside the eye, used to treat open-angle glaucoma and other causes of high pressure inside the eye.
+Trusopt is available in generic form.
+Common side effects of Trusopt include temporary blurred vision, temporary burning/stinging/itching/redness of the eye, watery eyes, dry eyes, sensitivity of eyes to light, bitter or unusual taste in your mouth, headache, weakness, tired feeling, nausea, dry mouth, or sore throat.

 The dose of Trusopt is one drop in the affected eye(s) three times daily.
 Trusopt may be used at the same time as other topical ophthalmic drug products to lower intraocular pressure.
 If more than one topical ophthalmic drug is being used, the drugs should be administered at least ten minutes apart.
 Trusopt may interact with acetazolamide, dichlorphenamide, or methazolamide.
 Other drugs may interact with Trusopt ophthalmic.
 Tell your doctor all prescription and over-the-counter medications you use.
 Trusopt should be used only when prescribed during pregnancy.
 It is unknown if this drug passes into breast milk.
 Consult your doctor before breast-feeding.